samueljmacedo/samueljmacedo/README.md

 # 👨‍🏭 Samuel J Macedo

-Enthusiastic and team-oriented Java developer with over 2 years of experience.
+Enthusiastic and team-oriented Java developer with 3 years of experience.
 My overarching goal is to contribute meaningfully to cutting-edge projects while embracing new challenges with hopes of applying my skills and strengthen my knowledge.
 Skilled in using effective communication with a collaborative mindset to contribute and leverage the team.
 Furthermore, I bring self-taught skills and a didactic approach towards my colleagues.

 I hold an Electronic Engineer degree from Pontifical Catholic University of Minas Gerais with a specialization in Software Engineering where I gained a strong foundation in computer science and software engineering principles.